-On May 26 1758, the regiment was with the corps of the Prince von Anhalt in the camp of Coesfeld.
+In March 1758, during the Allied winter offensive in Western Germany, the regiment took part in the siege and capture of Minden.
+On May 26, it was with the corps of the Prince von Anhalt in the camp of Coesfeld.
 On May 31, this corps accompanied Ferdinand of Brunswick in his offensive on the west bank of the Rhine.
 On June 23, the regiment took part in the Battle of Krefeld where it was deployed in the centre in Lieutenant-General Oberg's Brigade (6 battalions).
 This brigade was ordered to make a diversion towards Sankt-Tönis.
 On September 29, the regiment was part of the Corps of the Duke of Holstein who was surprised in its camp at Bork.
 It was thrown into the village of Bork to delay the French advance.
 It then retired in good order with the rest of the Allied corps.

 In June 1759, the regiment was part of Wangenheim's Corps who had taken position at Dülmen in Westphalia to observe the movement of a French corps under the Marquis d'Armentières.
 On August 1, the regiment took part in the Battle of Minden where it was deployed in Wangenheim's Corps between Kutenhausen and the Weser, in the first line of the infantry centre.
 It took part in the assault of the village of Todtenhausen on the right flank.